-There are lots of benefits to be gained from merging.
+General Practices can gain many benefits from merging.
 By sharing resources, such as facilities and premises, as well as administrative work, practices can take advantage of economies of scale.
-Similarly, through sharing knowledge, you may gain greater clinical expertise and skills, improving the quality of care for your patients.
+Similarly, through sharing knowledge after a practice merger, you may gain greater clinical expertise and skills, improving the quality of care for your patients.

 You will have to negotiate a number of agreements before you proceed with the merger.
 It’s important to remember that these agreements are legally binding, so you should be fully comfortable with everything that you agree to.
 Legal advice will ensure that your interests are protected – particularly when you are making financial contributions, or bringing assets to the arrangement.